ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Related Work

 \subsection{Implicit Neural Representations}

-Implicit Neural Representations encoded by neural networks have recently gained significant attention in volumetric representation due to their high resolution and compactness \cite{chen2019learning,sitzmann2020implicit,michalkiewicz2019implicit,park2019deepsdf,atzmon2020sal,muller2022instant,sitzmann2019scene,lombardi2019neural,mildenhall2021nerf,sitzmann2019deepvoxels}.
-These representations have demonstrated success in encoding shapes through neural networks by learning SDFs \cite{park2019deepsdf,atzmon2020sal,ma2020neural} or occupancy functions \cite{mescheder2019occupancy}.
-DeepSDF \cite{park2019deepsdf} was the first to propose using neural networks to learn the SDF.
-However, this method relies on ground truth SDFs for supervision, which is not usually available.
-SAL \cite{atzmon2020sal} proposed learning the SDF directly from point cloud data, constraining the learned function to be zero on the surface.
-SALD \cite{atzmon2020sald} improves upon this by incorporating normal information.
-IGR \cite{gropp2020implicit} introduced the Eikonal loss term to ensure that the learned function is a valid SDF.
-PHASE \cite{lipman2021phase} proposes a density function that converges to a proper occupancy function, and provides theoretical results based on viscosity solutions.
-SIREN \cite{sitzmann2020implicit} uses a sine activation function for better representation learning, which allows the computation of higher-order derivatives, as we do in this paper.
+INRs are a popular approach in volumetric representation due to their high resolution and compactness \citep{cao2024supernormal,chen2019learning,lombardi2019neural,ma2020neural,michalkiewicz2019implicit,mildenhall2021nerf,muller2022instant,sitzmann2019deepvoxels,sitzmann2019scene, wang2024neurodin}.
+They have demonstrated success in encoding shapes by learning SDFs or occupancy functions \citep{mescheder2019occupancy}.
+DeepSDF \citep{park2019deepsdf} was the first to learn an SDF with a neural network, but relied on ground truth SDFs for supervision, which are usually unavailable.
+SAL \citep{atzmon2020sal} proposed learning the SDF directly from point cloud data, constraining the function to be zero on the surface.
+SALD \citep{atzmon2020sald} added normal supervision; IGR (implicit geometric regularization) \citep{gropp2020implicit} introduced the Eikonal loss to ensure that the learned function is a valid SDF.
+PHASE \citep{lipman2021phase} proposed a density function that converges to an occupancy function.
+While PHASE used viscosity theory to justify the convergence of their occupancy representation, our work establishes the first generalization error bounds for standard Neural SDFs.
+SIREN \citep{sitzmann2020implicit} used a sine activation function, which allows computation of higher-order derivatives, such as the Laplacian term in this work.